dustin-jw/sparkpress/README.md

 For the most part, templates use string interpolation and the `writeToFile` helper to write that string to a file with a given directoryz and name.
 For some special cases, a generator needs to update an existing file, like `docker-compose.yml`, but most of the time, a generator should write new files.

 If you have an idea for a generator that would be helpful, you can create a new issue or submit a pull request to add one.

+## Deployment

+There are GitHub Action workflows for deploying to Pantheon or for creating a Docker image that gets stored in the GitHub Container Registry.
+By default, these workflows will not run unless you opt-in by setting some variables and/or secrets in GitHub.

+### Docker Deployment

+The `deploy.docker.yml` workflow handles creating a Docker image and pushing it to the GitHub Container Registry, tagging each release as `latest`.
+To opt in to this workflow, go to Settings > Secrets and variables > Actions, then choose the Variables tab.
+Add a new repository variable called `DEPLOY_WITH_DOCKER` with a value of "true" to enable the Docker deployment workflow.

+You will also need to go to Settings > Actions > General to give the `GITHUB_TOKEN` read and write permissions so it can be used to push to the GitHub Container Registry.

+Once enabled, the next push to `main` should trigger the job to run and create the package.

+### Pantheon Deployment

+If you're using Pantheon for hosting your WordPress site, you'll need to go through some additional steps to enable automatic deployment to Pantheon.

+#### Setting up Pantheon

+Pantheon maintains its own git remote, which is separate from this repo.
+The deployment workflow pulls that remote, applies our changes to it, then commits and pushes the updates to the Pantheon remote.
+Before enabling the workflow, you'll need to do the following:

+1. Enable autoloading vendor dependencies
+    1. In the Pantheon dashboard for your site, set the Development Mode to Git instead of SFTP
+    1. Clone the Pantheon repo
+    1. At the top of the Pantheon repo's `wp-config.php` file, just below the opening `<?php` line, add this line: `require __DIR__ . '/vendor/autoload.php'`
+    1. Commit the change and push to Pantheon's `master branch`
+1. Generate an SSH key
+    1. Follow the steps in [this guide](https://docs.pantheon.io/ssh-keys#generate-an-ssh-key) to generate an SSH key
+    1. Run `ssh-add ~/.ssh/id_rsa`, replacing `id_rsa` with the name of the key you generated
+    1. SSH into the Pantheon server with a command like `ssh ssh://<server-address>.drush.in:2222` (you should be able to find the connection info in Pantheon)
+    1. When prompted to accept the server's fingerprint, type `yes` and press enter
+    1. Check your `~/.ssh/known_hosts` file for a new entry, you'll need this for GitHub secrets in the next step
+1. Set GitHub secrets (Settings > Secrets and variables > Actions, Secrets tab)
+    1. `PANTHEON_ID_RSA`: the private SSH key generated in the previous step
+    1. `KNOWN_HOSTS`: the new entry in `~/.ssh/known_hosts` (copy the whole line)
+    1. `PRODUCTION_USER_EMAIL`: the email address used for Pantheon commit messages
+    1. `PRODUCTION_USER_NAME`: the name of the user used for Pantheon commit messages
+    1. `PRODUCTION_REPO`: the URL of the Pantheon git remote (you should be able to find this in Pantheon with a URL that starts with `ssh://` and ends with `.git`)
+1. Enable the workflow by setting `DEPLOY_TO_PANTHEON` to "true" in Settings > Secrets and variables > Actions, Variables tab

+### Releases

+This project includes a workflow for Release Please, which you can use to generate release notes and tag versions based on commits to `main`.
+When enabled, this will allow a bot to create PRs that bump version numbers and generate a changelog based on commit messages (following conventional commits).

+To enable Release Please, go to Settings > Secrets and variables > Actions, then go to the Variables tab and add a new variable called `TAG_RELEASES` with a value of "true".
+You will also need to go to Settings > Actions > General and check the box to allow GitHub Actions to create and approve pull requests.